kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Automation Center makes a distinction between batch, recurring and transactional programs.

-* **Batch programs** operate on user list level and are triggered by a timer as a one-off (see ‘Target segment’ entry point in
+* **Batch programs** operate on user list level and are triggered by a timer as a one-off (see ‘Target segment’ entry point in the Automation Center).
-   Automation Center).
 * **Recurring programs** are similar to batch programs in that they operate on user list level and they are also triggered by a timer, but these might be triggered repeatedly as opposed to one time only programs.
 * **Transactional programs** operate on individual user level and are triggered by user specific events (for example, ‘New contact’, ‘Datachange’ and ‘External event’ are transactional entry points).

 The post request must contain either a list_id or a user_id.
 For batch and recurring programs, the Automation Center will always send a list_id.
 For transactional programs, a user_id is normally sent but under high loads, the Automation